satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 replication of analyses for every publication.

-Including data with an article enables readers and reviewers to not only evaluate the quality, relevance, and robustness
+Including data with an article enables readers and reviewers to not only evaluate the quality, relevance, and robustness of the data used by the authors of a study, but

-the results of thes
+the results of the study are tightly coupled to the data BUTT

-of the data used by the authors of a study, but potentially to drill down through, for example, preprocessing stages of an image analysis pipeline to better understand and evaluate each stage of analysis.
+potentially to drill down through, for example, preprocessing stages of an image analysis pipeline to better understand and evaluate each stage of analysis.

 Relevance of code review systems